 There is a new kid on the block: brand analytics.
-This article explains exactly what this new term is and how the accurate insights it provides can help your brand thrive.
+This article explains exactly what this new term is, how it's reinventing brand tracking, and how the accurate insights it provides can help your brand thrive.

 Creating a brand is a whole lot of fun, isn’t it?
 All that time releasing your creative juices into designing a logo, creating a name (one where the .com hasn’t already been taken!), and coming up with amazing campaigns to really put your brand out there.
 Here comes the hard part: brand tracking.
 That is really being able to determine how well your brand is performing.